melvincarvalho/userguide/README.md

 * Power User.
 In addition to Normal User, view additional Data Browser views such as Note Pad and Meetings.

 To update:
-1. Select you role(s) from the Roles listbox:
+1. Select your role(s) from the Roles listbox:

     <img src=".gitbook/assets/Roles_Listbox.png" alt="Roles listbox" width="109">